TeaShull/PhytoBSA/README.md

 3. **Command Options**:
    - `create`: Creates a new entry in the reference database using the information provided in the `ref_form.ini` configuration file.
    - `delete`: Deletes an existing entry from the reference database.
 Requires specifying the `reference_name` of the entry to delete.
    - `list`: Lists all entries currently stored in the reference database.
-Optionally, abbreviates long URLs for better readability.
+Optionally, `-ab` abbreviates long URLs for better readability.

 ## Reference Form Configuration